NikitaZotov/sc-machine-1/docs/sc-memory/api/cpp/extended/agents/actions.md

 ```

 !!! warning
     You can call this method for finished action only.
+It prevents a situation where an agent that performs an action is still forming a result for that action, and you haven't waited for it and already want to get result for that action.

 #### **SetResult**